benjack795/solomon-reimp/README.md

 4-main_turninc.cpp

-The incremental pursuit-turning task version of the reimplemenation used in Chapter 8.
+The incremental pursuit-turning task version used in Chapter 8.